mfontolan/mfontolan/README.md

 - 👋 Hi, I’m @mfontolan
 - 👀 I’m interested in PHP, JavaScript, Ajax
-- I develop and maitain our Application that runs PHP with our solution for PHP + Ajax integration
+- I develop and mantain our Application that runs PHP with our solution for PHP + Ajax integration

 <!---
 mfontolan/mfontolan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.